codsen/codsen/packages/color-shorthand-hex-to-six-digit/README.md

 * `color-shorthand-hex-to-six-digit` is AST-ready and accept whatever, including nested spaghetti trees, not just strings.
 You can pass anything: plain objects, arrays or strings — that's fine, shorthand hexes will be found and converted.
 * if you pass something weird as input into `color-shorthand-hex-to-six-digit`, it will not throw, but simply return it back.
 This is on purpose, to play well inside other libraries.

+Additionally, all letters in all hex codes are converted to lowercase.

 ## Examples

 ```js